 Water & Dust Resistance

-We have not been able to find an official IP rating for the Linx.
+The Linx does not have an official IP rating.
 However, its user guide contains the following warning about water: “The device is not intended for use when immersed in water or as a shower prosthesis.
 If the limb comes into contact with water wipe dry immediately.”

 Device Weight & User Weight Limit